MetOffice/CMEW/.github/pull_request_template.md

 - [ ] Does the text of the PR title exactly match with the text (not including the issue number) of the issue title?
 - [ ] Have appropriate reviewers been added to the PR (once it is ready for review)?
 - [ ] Has the PR been assigned to the developer(s)?
-- [ ] Have the same labels as on the issue (except for the `first good issue` label) been added to the PR?
+- [ ] Have the same labels as on the issue (except for the `good first issue` label) been added to the PR?
 - [ ] Has the `Climate Model Evaluation Workflow (CMEW)` project been added to the PR?
 - [ ] Has the appropriate milestone been added to the PR?